dfe-analytical-services/dfeR/README.md

 <!-- badges: end -->

-The goal of dfeR is to help standardise R programming across the Department for Education (DfE) and facilitate sharing of business specific functions.
+The goal of dfeR is to help standardise R programming across the Department for Education (DfE), and facilitate sharing of business specific functions, making our code easier to read and write.

 Credit to [lauraselby](https://github.com/lauraselby) for the logo featuring Frederick!